uraimo/SwiftyGPIO/README.md

     swiftc SwiftyGPIO.swift Thread.swift POSIXError.swift main.swift

-Or if you are using Swift 2.x or a alpha version of Swift 3 just:
+Or if you are using Swift 2.x or an alpha version of Swift 3 just:

     swiftc SwiftyGPIO.swift main.swift